-The answer is it depends.
-There are some types of tears, in some areas of the knee, that are able to heal on their own.
-For instance, vertically oriented tears in the outer one-third of the meniscus have better healing potential than most other types.
+It depends.
+There are some types of tears that are able to heal on their own.
+Vertical meniscus tears in the outer one-third of the meniscus have better healing potential.
 This is because there is better blood supply in the outer one-third and because the orientation of a vertical tear allows it to be compressed with weight bearing, which encourages the torn edges to stick together and heal.

 Even though complex or degenerative tears may not be able to heal on their own, the symptoms often improve over time and with conservative management.

 Some types of tears can heal without surgery.
 Non-displaced, vertical tears in the peripheral 1/3 of the meniscus have a better chance of healing than other types.
 Even if the tear doesn't heal, it is possible for the symptoms to improve without surgery.
 However, this is very dependent on the tear type and tear location.

 Yes, most of the time.
 However, the torn meniscus may lead to swelling, instability, or sharp pains with twisting motions.
 Sometimes the pain is severe enough that you can't walk.
 After surgery to repair a torn meniscus, it is often recommended that you limit weight bearing for 4-6 weeks to allow the meniscus to heal.

 A torn meniscus in the knee often leads to swelling and pain on the inside or outside of your knee.
 Sometimes it is the result of an acute injury, and other times it develops over time.
 Mechanical symptoms can also develop, and these include catching, locking, or popping in the knee.